docarray/docarray/docs/data_types/multimodal/multimodal.md

 If the data you want to model requires a more complex structure, nesting your attributes may be a good solution.

 For this example, let's try to define a schema to represent a newspaper.
-The newspaper should consista of a cover page, any number of following pages, and some metadata.
-Further, each page contains a main text, and can contain and image and an image description.
+The newspaper should consist of a cover page, any number of following pages, and some metadata.
+Further, each page contains a main text and can contain an image and an image description.

 To implement this you can simply add a `Newspaper` class to our previous implementation.
-The newspaper has a required `cover_page` attribute of type `Page` as well as a `pages` attribute, which is a `DocList` of `Page`'s.
+The newspaper has a required `cover_page` attribute of type `Page` as well as a `pages` attribute, which is a `DocList` of `Page`s.

 ```python
 from docarray import BaseDoc, DocList